 Game Link Cable

 The Game Link Cable is a black cable that should allow for communications between two Virtual Boy consoles.
 The plugs look similar to the NES/SNES AV plugs.
-This accessory was never released and no official games have support coded for it.
+This accessory was never released and no official games have support coded for it, though there is unused code found in "Mario's Tennis" that implies that multiplayer via link cable was planned.
 The only known existing cable was found by a Planet VB user, who found it packaged with a Virtual Boy debugging kit.

 VUE-005